xamanyy/Tesla-Clone/README.md

 # Tesla-Clone
-It is a completely based on Reactjs in which I have include the features of React such as styled components , react-reveal and redux.
+This Project is completely based on Reactjs in which I have include the features of React such as styled components , react-reveal and redux.

 ## Available Scripts